The Effects of the Creative Class on Economic Development

 According to Alan Marco, Deputy Chief Economist at the U.S. Patent and Trademark Office, 5% of inventors are also designers, while 40% of designers are also inventors.
 I found this to be an interesting stat, but in the end, both designers and inventors are innovators.
 They’re ideas people looking to solve problems.
 They have the potential to create the products of the future.
 This cross-talk between creative clusters and other industries is part of an innovation ecosystem that will lead to future economic growth.

 Mr. Katz also pointed out the impact that visual design has had on our everyday lives over the past few years.
 Perhaps the most evident example of this is in the powerfully simple user interfaces that Apple builds in to their extremely popular devices.
-But this aesthetic is seeping into every area of design as the public becomes increasingly used to aesthetic and functional beauty.
-If your product doesn’t make life more pleasant for the user you may as well throw in the towel.
+But this aesthetic is seeping into every area of design as the public becomes increasingly accustomed to aesthetic and functional beauty.
+Products should make life more pleasant.
+The technology behind it should be transparent.

 Since the opportunities for creative problem solvers seem to be growing exponentially, we’d be wise to prepare the workforce of tomorrow to think creatively.
 Unfortunately, it seems that more often than not, our current educational system rewards those who learn standardized test answers more than those who develop their own questions.